reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 - Spring allows us to configure method level securities using `@PreAuthorize` and `@PostAuthorize` annotations.
 As the name specifies, they allow us to authorize the user before and after the method execution.
 Conditions for authorization check can be specified in Spring Expression Language (SpEL).
 We will look at a few examples in the further sections.
+- We can configure the authorization rules to use a different prefix (other than `ROLE_`) by exposing a GrantedAuthorityDefaults bean.
   {{% /info %}}